 Department of Anthropology

 Anthropology is the comparative study of human biological and cultural diversity—as seen over time in human evolution, and as seen around the globe in the range of cultures and societies that define our modern age.
-Our cultural anthropology faculty are at the forefront of research in the study of modern religion, politics, and society; youth culture, gender, and sexuality; public anthropology; human rights and democratic transitions; and the anthropology of cross-cultural psychology and morality.
+Our cultural anthropology faculty are at the forefront of research in the study of modern religion, politics, and society; youth culture, gender, food, and sexuality; public anthropology; human rights and democratic transitions; and the anthropology of cross-cultural psychology and morality.
 Our biological anthropology faculty are at the cutting edge of paleoanthropological research on primates and other mammals, the evolution of human locomotion, evolutionary biology, and primate ecology.
-Faculty bring that expertise and enthusiasm to their teaching.
+Faculty bring expertise and enthusiasm to their teaching.

 For undergraduates, we offer two courses of study: